 The Input-Output framework, combined with detailed information about the income sources of each HEI, enables a disaggregation of HEIs' impacts in terms of the origin of the exogenous final demands.
-This allows an analysis of the extent to which the impacts attributed to HEIs under a traditional IO approach would instead now be attributed to general government expenditure.
+This allows an analysis of the extent to which the impacts attributed to HEIs under a traditional IO approach would instead be attributed to the expenditure of the Welsh Assembly Government.

-In order explicitly to acknowledge the opportunity cost of public expenditure and therefore switching effects, we deduct the impacts of the government funding from the overall expenditure impact of each London HEI.
-The key here is the proportion of the HEI's income identified in Table 1 as coming from the government.
-The direct expenditure on the output of each London HEI, i, is therefore divided into government funding (bf_i) (reflecting the fact that for devolved regions these come through the operation of the Barnett formula), which comes through HEFCE, and other funding (of_i) which includes all other sources of funds such as exports to the rest of the UK and the rest of the World.
+In order explicitly to acknowledge the Welsh public sector budget constraint, and therefore to take account of the possibility of public expenditure switching effects, we deduct the impacts of the Welsh Government funding from the overall expenditure impact of each Welsh HEI.
+We identify this as Barnett funding, in that it comes from the block grant that Westminster transfers to the Welsh Government using the Barnett formula (Christie and Swales, 2009).
+This is the proportion of the HEI's income identified in Table 1 as coming from the Welsh Government.
+The direct expenditure on the output of each Welsh HEI, i, is therefore divided into Barnett funding (bf_i), which comes through the Welsh Government, and other funding (of_i) which includes all other sources of funds such as exports to the rest of the UK and the rest of the World.
 The conventional attribution to an individual HEI is simply: